 Theatre at its essence is communal.
 It (traditionally) brings people together around a commonality – seeing a show.
 Most artists create with intentions that are beyond self-interest – whether that be in response to a world event, spreading awareness about an issue, bringing joy through entertainment, sharing a message with the world.
 We all want our work to be as impactful as possible.
 Can the same intention be applied to your community engagement efforts?
 It may be helpful to identify what that intention is to you and carry it forward with you as you create your engagement plan.

 It is important to note that there is a difference between community engagement and marketing.
 Community engagement involves taking an interest in a community with the goal of knowing them better and forming a relationship that can be transformative for both parties.
 Marketing is taking an interest in a community in order to sell to them.
 It is important to be honest with yourself in this regard when evaluating the driving motivation behind your engagement efforts.

-Authentic community engagement involves a journey of discovering the reciprocal need between artists and their community.
+Authentic community engagement involves a journey of discovering the reciprocal needs between artists and their community.

 The community you want to engage is likely to have some connection to you, your company, or your project.
-For example, if you’re presenting Angels in America, it makes sense to look to engage with the LGBTQ2+ community.
+For example, if you’re presenting Angels in America, you may look to engage with the 2SLGBTQIA+ community.
 However, these connections aren’t always so apparent.
 Who is going to benefit from having contact with your show or company?
 Is it a different group than you would at first expect?
 For example, people with disabilities cross all economic, social and cultural groups.
 Are there multiple communities that you can connect with?
 How does this apply to your work?

 To effectively create an engagement plan, you’ll need to get to know your community.
 Here are some questions you can ask prior to engaging with your community: